 Gulmarg (Jammu Kashmir)

 When someone mentions about snowfall in India, the tranquil hill station of Gulmarg comes to mind.
 With snow laden alpine mountain trees, a refreshing environment and some of the most stunning flowers, winter time in Gulmarg seems nothing less than a winter wonderland.
-The refreshing ambience and rejuvenating air, Gulmarg also offers some of the most brilliant and stark views of the snow-covered land.
+The refreshing ambiance and rejuvenating air, Gulmarg also offers some of the most brilliant and stark views of the snow-covered land.
 Winter time in Gulmarg is also the perfect opportunity to indulge in some fascinating, thrilling and fun-packed snow related adventure sports like skiing, snow trailing and also experiencing Asia’s largest and the world’s second largest cable car project.

 Chadar Lake (Ladakh)